Tonyfu09/2023-24_OSWE_Note/README.md

 2.Reflected DOM-based XSS
 An attacker may be able to use the vulnerability to construct a URL that, if visited by another application user, will cause JavaScript code supplied by the attacker to execute within the user's browser in the context of that user's session with the application.

-- Server proccess data from the request, an attacker take advantage of it.
+- Server-Site proccess data from the request, an attacker take advantage of it.
--
+- An Attack analyst what the plug in that running on the web apps.

 3.Stored DOM-based XSS

--
+- Server-Site proccess data from the request, an attacker take advantage to stores it, and then includes the data in a later response.
 -

 As three of XSS above coud happening at the same attack period.
 Further reading could be the Client XSS and Server XSS from [Types of XSS](https://owasp.org/www-community/Types_of_Cross-Site_Scripting) also helps clear things.